-By encrypting the data, we give it an extra protection during its circulation, which can only be unlocked on the terminal with the decryption key.
+By encrypting the data, we give it extra protection during its circulation, which can only be unlocked on the terminal with the decryption key.

 Encrypting means carefully walking the line and between privacy and ease of use.

 Usually, when we think about threats and security data, we only consider the risks after the data is collected.
 However, self-scanners and self-point of sale (POS) systems increase the risk of a surface attack.
-Although POS malware attacks are decreasing, they are still considered a risk that organizations must protect themselves against.
+Although POS malware attacks are decreasing, they have still considered a risk that organizations must protect themselves against.

 In addition to directly scanning POS systems and using anti-malware on all terminals they should also employ network segmentation to limit any damage from a surface attack breach.
 If there is an attack on the POS system, it will be contained in a very small part of the network that does not intersect with sensitive data.
 Through cloud firewalls organizations gain more protection and control over their segmentation.
 Other protections for kiosks and POS systems include installing all patches immediately and changing default passwords.